 Despite their relatively small size, these fish resemble hatchets due to their protruding belly.

 The Common Hatchetfish is a deep-bodied fish with white or silvery bodies.
-This Hatchetfish has a pronounced, black horizontal line running through the centre of the body.
-They have a mouth situated close to the top of the head for feeding at the surface.
+These fish have a prominent, black horizontal line running through the centre of their body and a mouth situated close to the top of the head for feeding at the surface.

 |Scientific Name||Gasteropelecus sternicla|